 TIP: Use extra caution to move the under side of the bag away from the needle.
 You don’t want to sew through it by mistake.

-Attach the other side of the strap to the opposite side of the bag.
+Attach the other side of the strap to the opposite side of the hanging mesh produce bag.

-Then top stitch another square with an “X”.
+Then top stitch another square with an “X” to secure it in place.

 You made a hanging mesh produce bag!
 To use, hang it in your pantry or kitchen and fill it with produce.
 Wash and dry the bag as needed.